Iftikhar Ali Mushwani

 Iftikhar Ali Mushwani is a Pakistani politician hailing from Gujar Garhi Mardan District, who had been a member of the Khyber Pakhtunkhwa Assembly, belonging to the Pakistan Tehreek-e-Insaf.
 He served from May 2013 until May 2018 and again from August 2018 till January 2023.
 He also served as chairman and member of the different committees.

 Political career

-Iftikhar was elected as the member of the Khyber Pakhtunkhwa Assembly from PK-54(Mardan-VII) in 2013 Pakistani general election on ticket of Pakistan Tehreek-e-Insaf.
+Iftikhar was elected as the member of the Khyber Pakhtunkhwa Assembly from PK-54(Mardan-VII) in the 2013 Pakistani general election on ticket of Pakistan Tehreek-e-Insaf.